Can Stress Really Cause Vertigo? Here's What To Know, According To Experts

 He cites a few studies that looked into the relationship between the vestibular system and stress, specifically various stress hormones such as cortisol:

-- One small study with 10 healthy volunteers investigated the stress response after vestibular stimulation and found that cortisol levels were elevated above resting levels during simulation.
+- One small study with 10 healthy volunteers investigated the stress response after vestibular stimulation2 and found that cortisol levels were elevated above resting levels during simulation.

-- Another study published in the Journal of Vestibular Research found that there were elevated cortisol levels in dizzy patients with a diagnosed cause of vertigo, compared to those with idiopathic dizziness.
+- Another study published in the Journal of Vestibular Research found that there were elevated cortisol levels3 in dizzy patients with a diagnosed cause of vertigo, compared to those with idiopathic dizziness.

 "So it's tough to make a definitive statement on cortisol and the vestibular system, other than to suggest they are related, with future studies needed to show a precise connection," Elrakhawy says.